muhammad-fiaz/logly.zig/docs/examples/callbacks.md

 # Callbacks

 This example demonstrates how to use callbacks to monitor log events.
+Callbacks are useful for triggering external alerts, metrics, or custom logic whenever a log message is processed.

+## Code Example

 ```zig
 const std = @import("std");